 La Idea is currently seeking entrepreneurs who own or operate small businesses in the following sectors to apply (additional sectors will be added at later dates):

-Includes small businesses that either provide business to business solution services or business to consumer services in technical fields such as Software, IT, fintech, engineering, architecture, digital media, etc.)
+Includes small businesses that either provide business to business solution services or business to consumer services in creative fields such as art, graphic design, writing, fintech, advertising/PR, digital media, IT etc.

-Includes either Central American small businesses that are involved in the processing, fabricating, assembly, or disassembly of items for commercial or consumer use.
+Includes Central American small businesses that commercialize innovative technologies to improve manufacturing processes and/or systems OR small business that utilize advanced manufacturing techniques in the processing, fabricating, assembly, or disassembly of items for commercial or consumer use.

 Please submit all answers in English.